cubxxw/cubxxw/README.md

 #### ⭐ Check out my recent stars

+- [meta-llama/llama-cookbook](https://github.com/meta-llama/llama-cookbook) - Welcome to the Llama Cookbook!
+This is your go to guide for Building with Llama: Getting started with Inference, Fine-Tuning, RAG.
+We also show you how to solve end to end problems using Llama model family and using them on various provider services   (today)
-- [ComposioHQ/composio](https://github.com/ComposioHQ/composio) - Composio equip&#39;s your AI agents &amp; LLMs with 100&#43; high-quality integrations via function calling (3 days ago)
+- [ComposioHQ/composio](https://github.com/ComposioHQ/composio) - Composio equip&#39;s your AI agents &amp; LLMs with 100&#43; high-quality integrations via function calling (4 days ago)
 - [lastmile-ai/mcp-agent](https://github.com/lastmile-ai/mcp-agent) - Build effective agents using Model Context Protocol and simple workflow patterns (1 week ago)
 - [zaidmukaddam/scira](https://github.com/zaidmukaddam/scira) - Scira (Formerly MiniPerplx) is a minimalistic AI-powered search engine that helps you find information on the internet.
 Powered by Vercel AI SDK!
 Search with models like Grok 2.0.
 (1 week ago)
 - [vercel/ai-chatbot](https://github.com/vercel/ai-chatbot) - A full-featured, hackable Next.js AI chatbot built by Vercel (1 week ago)
-- [punkpeye/awesome-mcp-servers](https://github.com/punkpeye/awesome-mcp-servers) - A collection of MCP servers.
-(1 week ago)

 #### 👯 Check out my recent followers